Understand your energy bill: we answer some of the most commonly asked questions

 It’s never been so important to stay on top of the key details of your energy account: how much you’re using, how and when you’re paying for it, and if your overall balance is on track.

 To do this, you need to know how to navigate the information included in your bill.
-Here are answers to the six of the most commonly asked questions about energy bills.
+Here are answers to the most commonly asked questions about energy bills.

 1. Meter readings: what do I need to understand?